How can I ensure that my property will be passed on to the right people after my death?

 What is a ‘life interest’?

 If you are concerned that your children won’t be able to manage the money properly, you could establish an inheritance trust for each child.
-When you die, the money which each child would have received instead goes to their respective trusts.
-Each trust is administered by a trustee, who manages the money and invests it until, for example, the child reaches a certain age, at which point the child can take control of the investment.
+In your will you state at what point each child may receive their inheritance (for example when they reach the age of 18).
+If you die before a child has reached that age, the money which the child would have received instead goes to their trust (this is called a trust fund).
+The trust is administered by a trustee, who manages the money and invests it until the child may take control of the trust fund.

 If you aren’t confident that the surviving parent or guardian will raise the children in the way you’d like (including how the children’s money will be spent), you could appoint a testamentary guardian in your will.